Save 10% off your cart with code SF10

 The varying mattress heights accommodate those who want to make it easier to get in and out of bed.
 Shoppers who want a low-profile mattress can opt for the 10-inch Casper Element mattress, while those who want a high-profile bed have their choice of the Casper Wave Hybrid, the GhostBed Luxe, the GhostBed Flex, and the GhostBed 3D Matrix.

 The materials and construction of a mattress impact how firm, supportive, and durable it is.
 Common mattress types include foam, latex, and hybrid options.
 The materials used indicate what type of mattress it is.

 Foam mattresses are often made with memory foam and polyfoam.
 Viscoelastic memory foam relieves pressure by conforming closely to the shape of the body.
-These mattresses are easily compressed as bed in a box mattresses and are a popular offering among mattress companies.
+These beds are easily compressed as mattress in a box and are a popular offering among mattress companies.
 While high-density foam is typically durable, low-density foam can be susceptible to sagging or deep impressions over time.

 Latex mattresses use natural or synthetic latex, or a blend of both.
 Latex is more buoyant than memory foam, resulting in moderate contouring with more bounce.
 This gives sleepers better ease of movement.
 Natural latex is highly durable.

 A hybrid mattress combines elements of two mattress types, pairing an innerspring support core with a substantial comfort system.
 Comfort layers in hybrids can be made of all sorts of materials, though foam and latex layers are most frequently seen.
 The durability of these mattresses depends on the type of coils used and the density of the comfort layers.

 Casper and GhostBed both offer foam and hybrid models.
 Understanding how each model is constructed will help shoppers determine which mattress will best suit their needs.